 Volunteers of America Upstate New York empowers people in our community to rise out of poverty, move toward self-reliance, and reach their full potential.
-We accomplish this by providing long-term solutions to homelessness, poverty, addiction, illiteracy and criminal behavior through a number of our programs and services.
+We accomplish this by providing long-term solutions to homelessness, poverty, addiction, illiteracy and criminal behavior through more than 34 essential programs and services.

-Each year, we serve 4,000 people in four key areas: children’s services, housing, workforce development, and corrections programs.
+Each year, we serve 6,000 people in three key areas: homelessness prevention, childhood education and reentry programs.

 Volunteers of America was co-founded in 1896 in New York City by social reformers Maud and Ballington Booth.
 The Booths established “posts” throughout the nation, including one in Binghamton that was formed in 1896 and in Rochester during 1901.